dscho/pagefind-xkcd-demo/content/comics/2018-7-16-negative-results.md

 ---
 [Cueball is sitting in an office chair at a desk typing on a laptop computer.
 The following message is displayed above him:]

-Dear Nature Magazine,
+Dear *Nature* Magazine,

-I found no evidence sufficient to reject the null hypothesis in any research areas because I spent the whole week playing The Legend of Zelda: Breath of the Wild.
+I found no evidence sufficient to reject the null hypothesis in any research areas because I spent the whole week playing *The Legend of Zelda: Breath of the Wild*.

 I'll send you another update next week!